Impact of tidal environment on galaxy clustering in GAMA: Acknowledgments

 \section{Acknowledgments}

-We thank Horst Meyerdierks and Eric Tittley for their support with Stacpolly and Cuillin cluster.
-We also gratefully acknowledge HPC facilities at IUCAA, Pune.
+We gratefully acknowledge HPC facilities at Royal Observatory Edinburgh, TIFR Mumbai and IUCAA Pune.
 SA and JAP are partially supported by the European Research Council through the COSFORM Research Grant (\#670193) and STFC consolidated grant no. RA5496.
 The research of AP is supported by the Associateship Scheme of ICTP, Trieste.
-We acknowledge support of the Department of Atomic Energy, Government of india, under project no. 12-R\&D-TFR-5.02-0200.
+We acknowledge support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200.
 SA and AP were supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the programme `Cosmology -- The Next Decade' (Code: ICTS/cosmo2019/01).
 We thank the Multi Dark Patchy Team for making their simulations publicly available.
 This research has made use of NASA's Astrophysics Data System.

 GAMA is a joint European-Australasian project based around a spectroscopic campaign using the Anglo-Australian Telescope.
 The GAMA input catalogue is based on data taken from the Sloan Digital Sky Survey and the UKIRT Infrared Deep Sky Survey.
 Complementary imaging of the GAMA regions is being obtained by a number of independent survey programmes including GALEX MIS, VST KiDS, VISTA VIKING, WISE, Herschel-ATLAS, GMRT and ASKAP providing UV to radio coverage.
 GAMA is funded by the STFC (UK), the ARC (Australia), the AAO, and the participating institutions.
 The GAMA website is \url{http://www.gama-survey.org/} .